-Presenting to you summer in a bowl – when the heat strikes, this chinese chicken salad is what I reach for.
-Its vibrant, fresh and full of texture and flavour.
-The asian dressing is super addictive and the crispy fried noodles really take this up a notch!
+Presenting to you summer in a bowl - when the heat strikes, this Chinese chicken salad is what I reach for.
+Its vibrant, fresh and full of texture and flavor.
+The Asian dressing is super addictive and the crispy fried noodles really take this up a notch!

 I'm making this salad on repeat these days because texture.texture.texture.
 I love how crunchy this Chinese chicken salad is and can't get over that insanely delicious Asian ginger dressing.